Jeff Wayne's Musical Version of The War of the Worlds: Reception

-The album had a positive review in Record Mirror, with review Bev Briggs declaring it as "four sides of sheer excellence" and after reading the novel and feature film, the album is "the most easily stomachable of the lot."
+The album had a positive review in Record Mirror, with reviewer Bev Briggs declaring it as "four sides of sheer excellence" and after reading the novel and watching the feature film, the album is "the most easily stomachable of the lot."
 She praised the music, ideas, script, and voices, all of which complement each other, but thought the continuous, 95-minute structure forces the listener to digest it straight through.
 A positive review was published by Ben Ostrander in the science-fiction magazine The Space Gamer, who thought the album was "magnificent" and despite some differences between the record and the original novel, it "is a kind of rock/radio play with modern interpretations" and is "better than most crap on TV, and makes for a fun evening around the stereo."
 Music Week commented that the album is "superb" and predicted it will become "one of the biggest sellers."

 In 2020, writing for Prog, Alex Burrows described the record as "the ultimate concept album and best-selling prog soundtrack of all time", concluding "it's still an album that certainly ticks all the boxes of the true definition of 'progressive': groundbreaking, cutting-edge and seminal."

 Reissues and other versions

 Wayne's alternate version of the album with the songs edited for radio airplay was distributed to stations to promote the original concept album.
 It became a success in its own right, prompting Wayne to prepare a full commercial release.
 The set, entitled Highlights from Jeff Wayne's Musical Version of The War of the Worlds, was released in 1981 by Columbia Records.

 In addition to English, the album has been released in Spanish and German.
 The first Spanish edition featured Anthony Quinn re-recording the Journalist's narration and other dialogue originally voiced by Essex, Covington, and Lynott.
 The songs and the background music were not altered.
 Following its release in November 1978, Wayne had to re-do the album because Quinn's script was in Mexican Spanish and not Peninsular Spanish.
 The second edition features narration by Teófilo Martínez, and released in 1979.
 Wayne found it amusing as the Spanish division of CBS had recommended him to use Quinn for the role.
-A German album followed in 1981 featuring Curd Jürgens as the Journalist, plus radio broadcasts in Dutch and Israeli.
+A German album followed in 1981 featuring Curd Jürgens as the Journalist, plus radio broadcasts in Dutch and Hebrew.
 Although plans for versions in Japanese, Russian, French, and Italian were planned, none of them came into fruition.

 A 1989 version of "The Eve of the War" remixed by Ben Liebrand reached number 3 in the UK singles chart.